How do I wash my yarn?

 Anzula's fibers come from all over the world and we do our best to source the most ethical and highest quality fibers available.
-All of our merino is from non-musled Australian flocks, with a small portion also coming from New Zealand.
+All of our merino is from non-musled flocks mainly from Australia with a small portion also coming from New Zealand.
 Our nylon is produced in Europe using an eco-friendly process.
 Cashmere and silks are grown predominantly in China, and we work with our mills to make the most ecological and ethical choices.
 Our fibers are blended in Europe and Canada.
 All yarns are spun in the United States and Canada.

 Are you looking for a 100% American made yarn?
 Gerty is grown, spun, and dyed in the USA.

 Where is Anzula dyed?

 Each skein of Anzula is hand dyed in downtown Fresno, CA. After dyeing, every skein is lovingly re-skeined to remove tangles.
 Before shipping, skeins are labeled by hand and checked one more time to make sure you get a perfect skein every time.

 What kind of dye does Anzula use?

 Anzula uses acid dyes.
 Acid refers to the acetic acid (vinegar) or citric acid.
 Acid dyes are safe for both the dyer and the environment.
 The dye is absorbed into the yarn and the remaining water is safe to dispose into the sewage system.
 There is a great article on how acid dyes work at Dharma Trading Co. (here) and we encourage you to read it if you want to know more about dyeing.

 While natural dyes are lovely, they can be dangerous and on occasion create heavy metals.
 We expect that many natural dyers are aware of this and dispose of their runoff responsibly.
 We have made a choice to use acid dyes to avoid the risk of creating contaminants that need to be disposed of in special ways.